New Spring 2017 Applicants (and current CIM students applying for a new spring program):

 After the FAFSA has been processed, you will receive the results via the Student Aid Report (SAR).
 It is very important to promptly review the SAR, especially the comments section, for accuracy.

-All CIM applicants seeking need-based aid consideration must complete the CSS PROFILE online at https://profileonline.collegeboard.com with CIM school code 1124.
+All CIM applicants seeking need-based aid consideration must complete the CIM Aid Application.
 This applies to all categories of students: undergraduate/graduate and any country of citizenship (U.S. citizens/Permanent Residents/International applicants).
-The PROFILE is not required for subsequent years of study in the same program.

-- For applicants seeking admission beginning in the Fall 2015 semester, these items are due 2/15/15, but cannot be submitted prior to 1/1/15.
-Be sure to file the appropriate 15-16 forms.
+- For applicants seeking admission beginning in the Spring 2017 semester, these items are due November 1.
+Be sure to file the appropriate 16-17 forms.

 Additional Filing Information

-If you miss the priority due date for the required financial aid documents, you may still submit them late, but be advised you may have significantly limited opportunities for aid consideration for all funds.
-Funding levels for many programs is limited and priority is given to those who meet all published priority deadlines.
-For newly admitted students, once the Intent to Enroll Form is signed (due April 15 for graduate students; due May 1 for undergraduate students) all CIM aid is final.
-If seeking any scholarship consideration, that must be final prior to confirming Intent to Enroll.
-We do not offer scholarships after Intent to Enroll is on file.
+If you miss the due date for the required financial aid documents, be advised you may have significantly reduced opportunities for aid consideration for all funds.
+Funding for many programs is limited and priority is given to those who meet all published deadlines.
+For newly admitted students, once the Intent to Enroll Form is signed all CIM aid is final.

-CIM prepares aid offers for all admitted students who have completed applications by April 1.
-You will have until May 1 (April 15 for graduate students) to make your decision to attend CIM.
+CIM will notify admitted students of their aid offers, if applicable, by November 15th.
+You will have until December 15 to make your decision to attend CIM.
 Your requirements to confirm your intent to enroll will be detailed for you at that time.

 Depending on the individual student, there may be additional items needed to complete the aid file, particularly for transfer students and international students currently enrolled at a U.S. school.
-All applicants will receive a student-specific e-mail from the CIM Financial Aid Office by mid January detailing what you will need to submit.
+All applicants will receive a student-specific email from the CIM Financial Aid Office detailing what you will need to submit.

 Merit Only Aid